 The stronger lens is not attraction, but friction

-Many bad teen plans do not fail because there are too few "offers."
+Many bad teen plans do not fail because there are too few offers.
 They fail because of friction: routes that are too complicated, too much spending pressure, too little staying quality, or a return trip that only comes up at the very end.
-In Altstadt, a good plan works when the effort does not become bigger than the benefit.
+In Altstadt, a good plan works only when the effort does not become bigger than the benefit.

 Verified anchors instead of vague atmosphere